Initial Teacher Education

-After a selection process by Durham University, with input from the International School of Geneva, places will be offered to up to fourteen trainees who wish to train to teach Primary or Secondary students in an international context.
+After a selection process by Durham University, with input from the International School of Geneva, places will be offered to up to sixteen trainees who wish to train to teach Primary or Secondary students in an international context.

-The course runs for one academic year and begins every year in September.
 The course is composed of three modules: a professional module and two academic modules at Masters level.

-The Professional Module
+The Professional Module:

 There are two main periods of 'school experience' placements: one in the first term of six weeks and one, in the second and third terms, of 10 weeks.
 During these times students, working at all times under the supervision of the regular class teacher, teach up to a maximum of 50% of timetable in the first placement and 75% in the second.

-The two Academic Modules
+The Academic Modules

 Assessment of the Course

-International Baccalaureate Certificate in Teaching and Learning
+International Baccalaureate Educator Certificate in Teaching and Learning

 Durham University and the International School of Geneva have been officially certified to offer the International Baccalaureate Certificate in Teaching and Learning (IBctl) Level 1 alongside the PGCE (International) course.
 This is therefore a second qualification which students work towards during the year.